Exponential prime orbit theorems for Anosov subgroups: Introduction

-For all $\sfv \in \interior\limitcone$, recall the Selberg zeta function $Z_\sfv: \{\xi \in \C: \Re(\xi) > \delta_\sfv\} \to \C$ \cite{Sel56} defined by
+For all $\sfv \in \interior\limitcone$, recall the Selberg zeta function $Z_\sfv: (\delta_\sfv, +\infty) + i\R \to \C$ \cite{Sel56} defined by

 which converges absolutely using the noneffective prime orbit theorem in \cite[Eq.
 (1.8)]{CF23} (cf. \cite[Chapter 2, Definition 4.1]{Hej76} and the subsequent remark).
-By the work of Pollicott \cite{Pol86}, it then extends meromorphically to the domain $\{\xi \in \C: \Re(\xi) > \delta_\sfv - \eta_\sfv\}$ for some $\eta_\sfv > 0$ with a simple zero at $\delta_\sfv$.
-He also gives a simple explicit formula for $\eta_\sfv$ in terms of the expansion/contraction rate from the Anosov property and the topological entropy from which we see that $\eta_\sfv \asymp \kappa_\Theta(\sfv)$ on some conical neighborhood of $\partial\limitcone$.
+By the work of Pollicott \cite{Pol86}, it then extends meromorphically to the domain $(\delta_\sfv - \eta_\sfv, +\infty) + i\R$ for some $\eta_\sfv > 0$ with a simple zero at $\delta_\sfv$.
+He also characterizes $\eta_\sfv$ in terms of the pressure functional, the expansion/contraction rate from the metric Anosov property, and the topological entropy.